 I got married by proxy to a Dutch girl by the name of Leonie and she also immigrated to South Africa in 1953.
 I then worked in a coal mine in Kilbarchen.

 We moved to Benoni and I started working as a maintenance foreman.
 From the day I arrived in South Africa, I had the urge and desire to open up my own business but needed money and the knowledge of the languages in South Africa.
 It took me 14 years to finally take this step.
 I worked hard and saved as much money as I possibly could.

 T.G.
-Threading was split up and I decided to start my long awaited dream “the family business” Using my surname as identification for the name of the business, I decided that I would like to use the name TEL-ENG (TELENG) but this was not granted by the department of Labour due to the fact that we were manufacturing and not engineering.
-That was when I decided on the name “TEL-SCREW PRODUCTS” (TSP).
-I was offered a Trial period of 3 months and thereafter I had to register our New company.
+Threading was split up and I decided to start my long awaited dream “the family business”.
+Using my surname as identification for the name of the business, I decided on "TEL-ENG" (TELENG) but this was not granted by the department of Labour due to the fact that we were manufacturing and not engineering.
+That brought about the name “TEL-SCREW PRODUCTS” (TSP).
+I was offered a Trial period of 3 months and thereafter I had to register the New company.
 This was done in the second half of 1970.

 1970 - FINALLY TSP WAS OFFICIALLY REGISTERED

 I strongly believe that TSP did very well over the past 40 years and grew from strength to strength.
-From a very small family business it grew into a well established business which provides work for well over 100 people.
+From a very small family business it grew into a well established business which employs well over 100 people.

-We, the Teleng’s wish to thank all our staff and management for their part in making TSP what it is today and MY GREATEST DREAM AND WISH is that our family tradition will carry on and that one or both of our grandsons will take over the company at a later stage and will carry on and improve and allow the business to grow even more.
+We, the Teleng’s wish to thank all our staff and management for their part in making TSP what it is today.
+MY GREATEST DREAM AND WISH is that our family tradition be carried on and that one or both of our grandsons take over the company at a later stage and improve and allow for further growth.